+4.4.
 Introduced (weed) species

-A total of three introduced (weed) species were recorded within the vegetation monitoring sites, namely Aerva javanica, Cenchrus ciliaris and Malvastrum Americanum (Table 6).
-A. javanica was recorded between 0.02% and 1% cover within all rehabilitation areas, and within site 2 control.
-C. ciliaris was recorded between 0.01% and 18% cover within all rehabilitation and control areas.
-M. americanum was recorded at 0.01% cover within site 3 rehabilitation.
-Noting wording in completion criteria, weed species did not comprise extensive populations within control plots, an indicator of presence and extent across the broader area.
+A total of three introduced (weed) species were recorded within the vegetation monitoring sites, namely \Aerva javanica, \Cenchrus ciliaris and \Malvastrum Americanum (Table 6). \A. javanica was recorded between 0.04% and 0.5% cover within rehabilitation areas 1A, 1B and 2B. \C. ciliaris was recorded between 2% and 60% cover within all rehabilitation and control areas. \M. americanum was recorded at 0.01% cover within site 3 rehabilitation.
+Weed species comprised extensive populations within control plots, an indicator of presence and extent across the broader area.